 Here we'll cover the fundamentals of what deep pour epoxy resin is used for.
 We'll then provide some examples of common epoxy projects that require it before finishing with a frequently asked questions section.

 What is deep pour epoxy?

-Deep pour epoxy is a type of casting resin, a category of liquid resins often used to create thick blocks of plastic in which objects are typically embedded.
+Deep pour epoxy is a type of casting resin, a category of liquid resins often used to create thick, protective finishes or large blocks of plastic in which objects (such as pennies) are typically embedded.
 It is also what we call the hardened polymer this resin becomes through curing, which we'll explain in the next section.

 How does deep pour epoxy resin transform from a casting resin into the hardened epoxy form?

 Deep pour epoxy is stored as two separate components: resin and hardener.